 Students who require advisor approval on any academic/graduation plan (SAP Appeals, Co-op Rotations, ROTC academic plans)* should follow the steps outlined below.
+For SAP appeals that are submitted via DocuSign you should follow these steps prior to officially submitting the forms.

 1) Obtain the appropriate documentation form.
 Satisfactory Academic Progress forms can be found on the Financial Aid website.
 All other forms should be obtained from the requesting office or agency.